theammir/gendev-introspect/README.md

 # ✨ Features
 * ## 🦀 Utilizes Rust's type safety
-  <sub>we're going to compile these to JS Objects anyway, so, uh, speaking of which,</sub>
+  <sub>we're going to convert these to JS Objects anyway, so, uh, speaking of which,</sub>
 * ## 💠 Compiled into a Node.js native addon, powered by [napi](https://napi.rs)
   Just so you can use it on actual JavaScript functions, the ones you were so cruel to convert into plain text.
 * ## My code is not _that_ scary